-To enable or disable AX WiFi for the 2.4 GHz or 5 GHz band:
+To enable or disable the AX feature for the 2.4 GHz or 5 GHz radio band:

-- 1. Launch a web browser from a computer or mobile device that is connected to the router network. - 2.
-Enter http://www.routerlogin.net.
+- 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
+Enter orbilogin.net.

 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.